 If you’re heading there, try the guided tour, which takes between 45 and 60 minutes and allows you access to the dungeons and roof area for a breathtaking view.

 Nearest c2c station: East Tilbury – a 10 minute walk away.

 Maunsell Towers Sea Forts

 Situated on the mouth of the River Thames, Shoeburyness has many relics and ruins from World War One and Two.
 It became an important defence against air and sea invasion, with the Shoebury Artillery barracks.
 If you go for a stroll along East Beach you can still see the remnants of a defence boom.

 Out to sea are the Thames Sea Forts, also known as the Maunsell Towers.
 They were initially built to defend London from both air and naval attacks, but in the 1960s they were used by a number of pirate radio stations.
 They are currently being restored by a group of enthusiasts with the help of several government agencies.

-The romantic ruins of a royal castle overlooking the Essex marshes.
-It was built in 1215 by Hubert de Burgh, but extensively refortified by Edward III during the Hundred Years War, becoming a favourite residence for the ageing King.
+Visit the romantic ruins of a royal castle overlooking the Essex marshes.
+Hadleigh Castle was built in 1215 by Hubert de Burgh, but extensively refortified by Edward III during the Hundred Years War, becoming a favourite residence for the ageing King.